openearth/coclico-static/src/assets/docs/about-text.md

-This is a beta release of the Blue Earth Data platform.
-The Blue Earth Data platform has been developed by Deltares as a free, web-based application to support the study and sharing of integrated water and subsoil-related data.
-The platform provides indicative data, which is primarily intended for professional specialists and researchers.
+This is the Fast-Track release of the Coastal Climate Core (CoCliCo) Services platform.
+The CoCliCo platform has been developed by Deltares in cooperation with the CoCliCo partners.
+It will be an open-source web platform informing users on present-day and future coastal risks by  providing indicative data, which is intended for layman as well as professional specialists and researchers.

-Users are presented with global water and subsoil-related data through use of our multi-data viewer.
-The datasets included are subdivided over different themes and areas of interest, which can be selected on the left side of the screen.
-The global data is grouped under the Flooding, Coastal Management and Offshore themes.
-These themes incorporate datasets for amongst others global shoreline changes, global bathymetry, global river discharge and storm surge forecasts and global metocean conditions.
-Additionally, some regional datasets are added for the North Sea.
-Further information with each dataset is provided through the data selection menu.
+Users are presented with global data on coastal hazards through use of our multi-data viewer.
+The datasets included will eventually be subdivided over different themes, which can be selected on the left-hand side of the screen.
+For now, all datasets are present under the 'CoCliCo' theme.
+Further information on each dataset is provided by clicking the 'i' in the data selection menu.

-Datasets can be selected by using the selection menu on the right side of the screen.
-By activating the radial button, spatial maps can be enabled for each dataset.
-By activating the toggle button, time series can be enabled for each dataset at selected locations.
-If available at a location, time series for multiple datasets can be shown simultaneously.
-Furthermore, after registration the platform allows users to download selected data to the users device.
+Datasets can be visualized by using the the same selection menu on the right side of the screen.
+By activating the radial button, raster data can be shown.
+By activating the toggle button, vector datasets are enabled.
+By clicking on a vector location in the map, a dashboard will pop up on the left-hand side of the screen.
+Here, dedicated graphs (for instance time-series) will provide more detailed information.
+One can compare between different locations and datasets by 'locking' the graph and subsequently selecting another location on the map.

-If you want to find out more about this initiative, please visit the WiKi.
+If you want to find out more about this initiative, please visit https://coclicoservices.eu/ or click the 'landing page' button at the top of the screen.

-Your feedback will help us to further improve Blue Earth Data.
-To provide your feedback, please use the following form.
+Your feedback will help us to further improve CoCliCo.
+To provide your feedback, please send an email to etienne.kras@deltares.nl

-For further questions regarding the platform or the datasets included, please contact us at dataservices@deltares.nl.

-Deltares values your privacy.
-Our general Privacy Statement can be found here.